pingcap/docs-cn/online-deployment-using-ansible.md

     ssh-copy-id -i ~/.ssh/id_rsa.pub 172.16.10.61
     ```

-4. Log in to the Control Machine using the `tidb` user account, and log in to the IP of the target machine using SSH.
+4. Log in to the control machine using the `tidb` user account, and log in to the IP of the target machine using SSH.
 If you do not need to enter the password and can successfully log in, then the SSH mutual trust is successfully configured.

     {{< copyable "shell-regular" >}}